-This should be a hub for thriving regional trade, and an engine of opportunity.
+This should be a hub for thriving regional trade and an engine of opportunity.
 And this is already a center for innovation that helps power the global economy.
-I believe that all of that potential for prosperity can be enhanced with greater security, and a lasting peace.
+I believe that all of that potential for prosperity can be enhanced with greater security, and lasting peace.

 Here, is this small strip of land that has been the center of so much tragedy and triumph, Israelis have built something that few could imagine sixty-five years ago.